Heat Device Faq’s

 Absolutely.
 It uses just controlled heated air to kill the head lice and eggs.
 It is a clean, dry treatment that uses no chemicals, essential oils, conditioners, etc.

 Is using heat creating more resistance to kill lice?

-Although there is much documentation showing head lice are rapidly evolving resistance to many traditional pesticide-based products, it is highly unlikely they would be able to evolve a resistance to getting dried out from heat and air.
-Think about this treatment as a knife as a weapon, compared to poisoning lice with chemicals and lotions as a weapon.
+Although there is much documentation showing head lice are rapidly evolving resistance to many traditional pesticide-based products, it is highly unlikely they would be able to evolve from desiccation.
+Traditional treatments use pesticides or suffocation that work on the exterior or neurological systems resulting in a slow death or just damage.
+Our device is more like a knife to the heart.

 Does the length of hair impact the effectiveness of an heat treatment?

 Does the heat device have to be used in conjunction with another lice product?

 Yes.
 The heat treatment consists of using both the device as well as a quick comb-out with a louse comb.
 Most technicians also apply a final rinse of dimethicone oil at the end of the treatment to kill any remaining hatched lice that may have survived the treatment.